 What are the latest advances in intercultural learning research?

 One of the interesting things that I have read lately about short-term study abroad is that professors from different disciplines teach differently about culture.
 And depending on how they teach, their students learn differently.
 That’s why it’s important to work with professors to help them understand how to teach students intercultural competence.
 It is equally important for organizations like AFS to work with host families who start out with great objectives, but need help in showing and interpreting their own culture.
-Research tells us that whoever the instructor is – whether a professor in formal education, or a host family in informal education – they need help understanding how students learn and how to make complex concepts understandable and relevant to them.
+Research tells us that whoever the instructor is – whether a professor in formal education, or a host family in non-formal education – they need help understanding how students learn and how to make complex concepts understandable and relevant to them.
 Becoming interculturally competent is complex and difficult.
 People will give up on it or will stop when they have a minimal level of it if they don’t have that extra help.

 Research is just beginning to tell us, in articles published in the last two years, really how we can make that happen.
 We thought we can make that happen by sending students abroad for longer, teaching them a foreign language, by giving them host families – all the things that many organizations are doing very well.
 For one part of the participants that works, and those are the success stories we’ve heard.
 We’ve not heard the non-success stories of the two thirds of people for whom it didn’t work.
 They need more structured learning, making intercultural competence more relevant and more obvious.